 It is also important to remember that zero data is in fact data.
 Zero data can actually be evidence of good performance, e.g., no returns to the OR, no complications, no complaints, no infections, etc.

 It is also important to know when someone is not performing certain privileges over a given period of time.
-It would not be acceptable to find at the two year reappointment that someone has not performed a privilege for two years.

 4. The information resulting from the evaluation needs to be used to determine whether to continue, limit, or revoke any existing privilege(s) at the time the information is analyzed.
 Based on analysis, several possible actions could occur, including but not limited to: